Golf Chipping | How to Put Backspin On a Chip Shot

 RST Golf Instruction By: Chuck Quinton, Master Instructor • FULL BIO •

-HOW TO CHIP
+HOW TO CHIP - GOLF CHIPPING

-Over the years, I've had countless people ask me how I put as much spin as I do on such short chip shots.
+Over the years, I've had countless people ask me how I put as much spin as I do on such short golf chip shots.
 Well, for the first time, you guys will get a peak at how to hit chip shots in golf very softly but with a lot of spin.
 Most golfers like to come down very steep on the ball which creates a very blunt and sharp blow.

 The only problem with this is that a lot of speed is required to create spin and on a short shot, you'll simply hit it much too far.
 But by learning this technique, you'll be able to save par more often around the greens and maybe even amaze your friends in the process!

-HOW TO CHIP - LOFT AND SPEED
+HOW TO PUT SPIN ON A CHIP SHOT - LOFT AND SPEED

 The keys to putting spin on your chip and pitch shots are really quite simple.
 The first and foremost important variable is loft.
 The amount of loft you have at impact will determine the amount of spin you put on the ball more so than any other factor on a chip shot.